 In this Skillset series “The Collector,” we travel the globe in search of the most interesting acquisitions on the planet.
 Check out our pieces on the world’s largest pinball machine collection and the one of the largest Halloween mask collections you’ll find.
+Also, there’s the art of collecting GI Joe toys.
+Here’s another piece on the Golden Age of Comic Books.

 I can still hear my grandfather in his drunken, raspy voice: “Hank, you’re wasting your money on those stupid comic books.”
 But, honestly, I didn’t give a shit.
 I bought what I wanted to buy, and someone telling me I shouldn’t or couldn’t do something drove me to do it even harder.